 - You will be asked to upload your documentation of disability when you complete the online Request Disability Accommodations form.
 When we receive both your online request and documentation, we will contact you to schedule an intake meeting.

 - If you would like to discuss or ask questions about documentation, please email firstname.lastname@example.org to schedule a meeting.

 How long is the process for requesting accommodations?

 Once SAA has received both an online request and documentation, SAA will reach out to the student to schedule their intake meeting with an Accommodation Specialist.
 Requesting disability accommodations involves two meetings: an intake meeting with an Accommodation Specialist to discuss potential accommodations, and a “How to Access and Use Your Accommodations” meeting.
 This process generally takes three weeks from when we receive documentation.

 How are accommodations determined and approved?

 Accommodations will be considered when they do not fundamentally alter the nature of a program, course, or service.
 Fundamental alterations include substantial changes to admissions criteria or the way a course or program is delivered.
 Furthermore, the accommodation may not constitute services of a personal nature (such as a personal care attendant) nor can it result in posing a direct threat to the health or safety of self or others.

 Potential accommodations are identified in an interactive and individualized process during your Intake meeting with an Accommodation Specialist.
 They are determined on a case-by-case basis relative to the student’s identified barriers to the learning environment.
 Identification and approval of accommodations must be supported by the educational barriers specific to the student’s disability.
 The student requesting accommodations must attend the Intake meeting.
 They can invite family members or a friend, but the student must be able to discuss their disability symptoms and participate in a collaborative process with the Accommodation Specialist, or the Director, to determine reasonable and necessary accommodations.

 After the Intake meeting, new students will have a "How to Access and Use Your Accommodations" meeting.
-During this meeting, you will learn about SAA's policies, procedures, and most importantly, how to do a Semester Request.
+During this meeting, you will learn about SAA's policies, procedures, and submit a Semester Request.
 We will also schedule any additional meetings to implement your accommodations.